Konijima/PZ-BaseMod/Client-Server-Concept/lua/shared/MyModName/README.md

 ## Config.lua

-> Create a global object named `MyModNameConfig` that contains all our shared config data used by both client and server scripts.
+> Contains all our shared config data used by both client and server scripts.

 ## Utils.lua

-> Create a global object named `MyModNameUtils` that contains all our utility functions that may be used by both our client and server script.
+> Contains all our utility functions that may be used by both our client and server script.